How to Choose Between Different Internet Options

 Next up, take your list of the ISPs you want to consider and review their product offerings.
 As you do so, you want to:

-• Identify the speed you need: Which plan or tier of service that the ISP offers fits your needs?
+• Identify the speed you need: Which plan or service tier does offers offer that you need?

 • Look for fees: This could include data caps, overage fees, and even a charge to “rent” a modem.

-• Note if there is a contract involved: Some ISPs require you to agree to stay with their service for a certain length of time if you want to pay a lower price.
+• Note if a contract is involved: Some ISPs require you to agree to stay with their service for a certain length if you want to pay a lower price.

 • Consider installation requirements: Do you need to set up coaxial cables, a modem, a router, etc.?
 What elements of the installation will the company do for you?

 This process can take a few minutes, especially if you have several options.
-Try to make notes as you go not to lose track of everything in your head.
+Try to make notes as you go so you don’t lose track of everything in your head.

 Select Your Provider